satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

 There is a [guide](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) in VSCode docs that explains how to do that.

-You'll need to obtain your personal `publishedID` and then just run `vsce publish`.
+You'll need to obtain your personal `publishedID` and then run `vsce publish`.

 ## Final Words

-Of course, this extension we've made is very basic and is missing 99.9999999% functionality that is needed to use it for real.
+Of course, this extension we've made is basic and is missing 99.9999999% functionality that is needed to use it for real.

 In reality, I believe you would have to also get the AST tree of the script to know exact locations of all the variables you want to track.